Footlights and Fools

-Footlights and Fools is a 1929 American sound (All-Talking) pre-Code film directed by William A. Seiter that was billed by Warner Brothers as an all-talking musical film and released in Vitaphone with Technicolor sequences.
+Footlights and Fools is a 1929 American pre-Code musical drama film directed by William A. Seiter that was billed by Warner Brothers as an all-talking musical film and released in Vitaphone with Technicolor sequences.

 Plot

-Fifi d'Auray (Colleen Moore), star of the musical revue The Sins of 1930, is in reality Betty Murphy, a once-unknown chorus girl from a humble background.
-In her earlier days, Betty had fallen in love with Jimmy Willet (Raymond Hackett), a charming but irresponsible man whose only income comes from betting on horse races.
+Fifi d'Auray, star of the musical revue The Sins of 1930, is in reality Betty Murphy, a once-unknown chorus girl from a humble background.
+In her earlier days, Betty had fallen in love with Jimmy Willet, a charming but irresponsible man whose only income comes from betting on horse races.
 Betty refuses to marry him until he can hold a proper job.

-Now transformed into the glamorous Fifi, she attracts the attention of wealthy and eligible Gregory Pyne (Fredric March).
+Now transformed into the glamorous Fifi, she attracts the attention of wealthy and eligible Gregory Pyne.
 He invites her to supper, but she declines.
-Pyne then bribes her friend Claire Floyd (Virginia Lee Corbin) to bring Fifi along under false pretenses.
+Pyne then bribes her friend Claire Floyd to bring Fifi along under false pretenses.
 Sensing the trick, Fifi decides to play a joke of her own: she shows up pretending to be the unsophisticated and brash Betty Murphy, making a thoroughly unimpressive impression on Pyne and storming out in mock offense.

 Pyne later learns that the awkward young woman was actually Fifi herself and feels humiliated.
 Hoping to make amends, Claire advises him that the best way to please Fifi is to help her boyfriend find a job.
 Pyne arranges for Jimmy to be hired at the theatre where Fifi performs.

 But when Jimmy finds out the job came through Pyne's influence, he becomes suspicious and angry.
 Jealous and insecure, he calls Fifi and tells her to send Pyne packing.

 Shortly afterward, Pyne shows up at Fifi's apartment.
 Wanting to resolve the situation once and for all, she tells him bluntly that she no longer wishes to be bothered by him.